 Santander Cycle Hire

-Hiring a cycle is lot easier now than earlier.
-Santander’s partnership with TFL for cycling services for mass has turned out well and you can now hire cycle from any part of London where you see the cycle hire station.
+Hiring a cycle is a lot easier now than earlier.
+Santander’s partnership with TFL for cycling services for mass has turned out well and you can now hire a cycle from any part of London where you see the cycle hire station.
 You can hire up to 4 cycles at a time.
-All you have to do is go to the cycle docking station and make sure you have the debit or credit card ready, you will need to be sure as to what will be the purpose of using bike.
+All you have to do is go to the cycle docking station and make sure you have the debit or credit card ready, you will need to be sure as to what will be the purpose of using the bike.
 Being a tourist you need to make sure you understand everything about how much you will be paying and for how long you can keep the bike with you.

 |(includes unlimited journeys of less than 30 minutes)|

 |Extra ride charges|

 |(if you keep a bike for 30 minutes or longer, you pay extra ride charges)|

 |If you or an additional user fail to return a bike||

 |If you damage or don’t return a bike||